neillturner/puppet-aws_helper/README.md

      }

 Cleanup ebs disks - Delete old server root disks.
-Disks that are 8GB in size, not attached to a server, not tagged in any way and from a snapshot will be beleted.
+Disks that are 8GB in size, not attached to a server, not tagged in any way and from a snapshot will be deleted.

      class { 'aws_helper::ebs_cleanup'
        cron_hour        => '19',